 The part-time student population consists of a wide variety of students including access, evening and continued professional development students as well as a significant number studying music and drama at all levels.

-At present, CIT has 1,425 staff members of which 824 are academic staff.
+At present, MTU has 1,425 staff members of which 824 are academic staff.
 The academic staff consists of 455 permanent whole-time, 136 pro-rata part-time and 233 hourly-paid part-time members.